 I’m a big fan of Narset, Parter of Veils in general, so I’d even consider running four copies instead of two.
 The cantrip and passive anti-draw are very good.
 This effect will likely only get better with all the Sultai decks floating around.

 So what do I think about Azorius Control?
 This is one of those decks that does great in a meta with few other Azorius decks.
 It can destroy most decks with its oppressive control spells but becomes less and less effective if more of its kind are in the same format.
 After all, a mirror match is technically a 50% win rate, and we want to sit around 60% or so.

 The deck has a bit of a steep learning curve initially, so it might not be new-player-friendly.
 It isn’t as easy as “counter all the things,” after all.
 Once you know what your opponent’s deck’s valuable targets are, you can really exploit your knowledge.
 At that point, you just make sure none of their win conditions resolve or stay on the field.
-Against creature decks, Wrath of God or Cast Out can take over the game.
+Against creature decks, Wrath of God or Divine Purge can take over the game.